QuanlingDeng/QuanlingDeng.github.io/index.md

 <a href="https://ymsc.tsinghua.edu.cn/">Yau Mathematical Sciences Center (YMSC)</a>,
 <a href="https://www.tsinghua.edu.cn/">Tsinghua University</a>, Beijing, China.
-The research focuses on data assimilation combined with AI/ML, with possible directions also involving quantum computing and modeling, applied to <strong>sea-ice and climate system modeling</strong>.
+The research focuses on data assimilation combined with AI/ML, with possible directions also involving quantum computing and modeling, applied to sea-ice and climate system modeling.
 The position offers a competitive salary starting from 350,000+ RMB per year.
 Interested candidates should apply through
 <a href="https://www.mathjobs.org/jobs/list/26588">MathJobs</a> and please indicate me as your supervisor in your application.